Dynamic and Runtime Application Configuration

 $ vault kv get secret/secret

-1. Go to the Vault variable test example application.
+1. Go to the Vault variable provider example application.

 $ spin build